Arizona Labor Laws Guide

 Arizona right-to-work laws

-Arizona is a right-to-work state, which means that an employer cannot fire an employee if they refuse to join a labor union.
+Arizona is a right-to-work state, which means that an employer can’t fire an employee who refuses to join a labor union.

-Likewise, an employer cannot use a union membership as leverage for accepting or refusing a job applicant.
+Likewise, an employer can’t use a union membership as leverage for accepting or refusing a job applicant.

 Lastly, right-to-work protects employees from being fired if they wish to resign from a union.